 But too often our mouths—and a tiny instrument called the tongue—get us into trouble.
 If you have an “unbridled” tongue—and I struggled for years in this area—there’s no end to the havoc you can create in your own life and the lives of people around you.

-But the human tongue can be tamed by no man.
-It is a restless (undisciplined, irreconcilable) evil, full of deadly poison.
-With it we bless the Lord and Father, and with it we curse men who were made in God’s likeness!
-(James 3:8-9).
+According to James 3:8-9: No human being can tame the tongue.
+It is a restless evil, full of deadly poison.
+With it we bless our Lord and Father, and with it we curse people who are made in the likeness of God.

 Our words can do severe damage to our relationships, our careers and the world around us.
 But here’s the good news: With the help of the Holy Spirit, they can also do great good.
 God can give us the wisdom we need to control our tongues and learn to speak life-giving words that reflect the love of Christ and what His Word says.
 Here are a few tips to help you tame your tongue and shape your life: